centminmod/optimise-images/readme.md

     ./optimise-images.sh
     ./optimise-images.sh {optimise} /PATH/TO/DIRECTORY/WITH/IMAGES
+    ./optimise-images.sh {optimise-age} /PATH/TO/DIRECTORY/WITH/IMAGES
+    ./optimise-images.sh {optimise-cron} /PATH/TO/DIRECTORY/WITH/IMAGES
+    ./optimise-images.sh {optimise-cron-age} /PATH/TO/DIRECTORY/WITH/IMAGES
+    ./optimise-images.sh {optimise-webp} /PATH/TO/DIRECTORY/WITH/IMAGES
+    ./optimise-images.sh {optimise-webp-nginx} /PATH/TO/DIRECTORY/WITH/IMAGES
     ./optimise-images.sh {profile} /PATH/TO/DIRECTORY/WITH/IMAGES
+    ./optimise-images.sh {profile-age} /PATH/TO/DIRECTORY/WITH/IMAGES
+    ./optimise-images.sh {profilelog} /PATH/TO/DIRECTORY/WITH/IMAGES
     ./optimise-images.sh {testfiles} /PATH/TO/DIRECTORY/WITH/IMAGES
     ./optimise-images.sh {install}
     ./optimise-images.sh {bench}
     ./optimise-images.sh {bench-compare}
     ./optimise-images.sh {bench-webp}
     ./optimise-images.sh {bench-webpcompare}
+    ./optimise-images.sh {bench} all
+    ./optimise-images.sh {bench-compare} all
+    ./optimise-images.sh {bench-webp} all
+    ./optimise-images.sh {bench-webpcompare} all

 Google Guetzli Notes